 The Honey Locust Sangha Caretaking Council (CTC)

-The current Caretaking Council membership includes Mark Watson, Colleen Brown, Mike McMahon, and Gina Matkin (OIs), Patrice Watson, Catherine Stremlau, and Mike McGann (Sangha-at-Large), Dave Watts, Juanita Rice, and Jim Cox (Aspirants).
+The current Caretaking Council membership includes Mark Watson, Mike McMahon, Dave Watts, Jim Cox and Juanita Rice (OIs), Patrice Watson, Catherine Stremlau, and Mike McGann (Sangha-at-Large), and Tina Ray (Aspirant).
 Please see any CTC member with questions, concerns, or if you have an item you would like to have discussed at a CTC meeting.

 The Form and Function of the Care-Taking Council (CTC)